daanish-mehra/daanish-mehra/README.md

 # 💫 About Me:
 Currently working on:<br>
-•	a Python library for alpha evaluation and diagnostics with backtest engine adapters, reproducible experiments, and risk metrics<br>
+•	a Python library for alpha evaluation and diagnostics with a backtest engine, and risk metrics<br>
 •	a metals futures microstructure analytics platform computing order flow imbalance, volatility, and liquidity features via a FastAPI backend<br>

 Looking to collaborate on:<br>	•	Hackathons or trading competitions<br>	•	Algorithmic trading projects<br>	•	Research in FinTech<br>